kbingham/libcamera/Documentation/guides/pipeline-handler.rst

   systems with a dedicated ISP processor will usually integrate camera sensors which produce images in Raw Bayer format and defer processing to it.

-It is responsibility of the pipeline handler to interface with these (and possibly other) components of the system and implement the following
+It is the responsibility of the pipeline handler to interface with these (and possibly other) components of the system and implement the following
 functionalities: